- Alpha Sigma Phi

 Joining a Fraternity

-Men interested in joining a fraternity have the opportunity to seek membership during any semester in the academic year.
+Men interested in joining a fraternity seek membership during any semester in the academic year.
 Both the Interfraternity Council (IFC) and men’s chapters hold various events and meetings throughout the year to meet potential new members, as well as to provide information about the fraternity experience at Quinnipiac University.
-Contact firstname.lastname@example.org with questions related to fraternity life or recruitment.
+Contact IFC on social media or at firstname.lastname@example.org with questions related to fraternity life or recruitment.

-While Lambda Theta Phi Latin Fraternity, Inc. and Alpha Phi Alpha Fraternity, Inc. participate in IFC meetings, programs and events, the recruitment process is different than from the other fraternities.
-Those who are interested in joining these chapters should go to the organization's Do You QU page to contact chapter leadership.
+While culturally based fraternities participate in IFC meetings, programs and events, the recruitment process is different than the other fraternities’.
+Those who are interested in joining these chapters should go to the organization’s Do You QU page to contact chapter leadership to inquire about intake processes.